This post may contain affiliate links. Please see my disclosure policy for details.

 - Explore and shop in the Blue medina – an attraction in itself!
 This is where the magic happens and what most people visit for.
 Here you can shop for bags, spices and textiles, visit the juice stalls, sip mint tea in the cafés or munch on Moroccan cuisine.
 If you’re a photographer I can’t stress enough about getting here early!
 I was here at sunrise and still joined by tonnes of people.
 But the earlier you visit, the less tour groups you’ll encounter.

 - Hike up to the Spanish mosque for sunset – You’ll be joined by 90% of the tourists in Chefchaouen but a visit here cannot be missed.
 It’s an easy 15 minute uphill hike to the sunset point and you’ll be greeted by a stunning view of the blue city, Rif mountains and (hopefully) a colourful sunset.
 Photo tip: photo locations are actually prettier on the way up rather than the viewpoint itself, plus it will be less busy.

-- Climb to the top of the Kasbah – In the center of Chefchaouen lies the Kasbah, the old jail and the first building that was constructed here after it was founded in the 15th century.
-Although today there is a museum (that’s nothing to write home about), what you’re paying for is the spectacular view from the their tower!
+- Climb to the top of the Kasbah – In the centre of Chefchaouen lies the Kasbah, the old jail and the first building that was constructed hereafter it was founded in the 15th century.
+Although today there is a museum (that’s nothing to write home about), what you’re paying for is the spectacular view from their tower!
 Price 60 MAD.

 These are the places I would visit if I went to Morocco again;